cerus/RealCerus/README.md

 I'm currently working on a few small projects.
 My main longterm project at the moment is [Spedcord](https://github.com/Spedcord).

+[Click here](https://stackoverflow.com/story/maximilan-dorn) if you'd like to see my developer story.

 ### How to contact me